How Much Does It Cost To Replace Struts? (2024 Update)

 Every vehicle has struts as part of the suspension system, but most drivers don’t think about them until something goes wrong.
 Struts do not fail as often as other parts of a car, but when they do go bad, it is hard not to notice.
 Strut replacement sounds expensive, but how much does it cost to replace struts these days?
+You can expect to pay between $250-$500 per strut.

 This article will cover the parts costs, the labor costs as well as some additional costs that might arise when replacing your struts.
 The cost of a strut replacement can vary greatly depending on a number of factors.
 Let’s dig into the details.